12 Apr This Branch Is My Branch

 I set my camera to focus on the branch with the light behind me.
 Then I waited.

 Soon the bird returned.
 Then it flew off.
 Then it returned.
-Then it flew off.
+And then it flew off.

 Each time it returned I had a few seconds to take photos.
 After about 20 minutes I had taken the above photo, with an attractive head angle.